A folded model for compositional data analysis: The -Folded Multivariate Normal Distribution

-Although we have indicated that ${\bf x} \in S^{D-1}$, it is important to note that boundaries on the simplex (that is, zero values) are not allowed due to the log of $\left|J^0_{\alpha}\right|$ being undefined in such cases.
-This potential limitation also occurs with conventional transformations for compositional data analysis as well, including the isometric transformation in (Equation \ref{ilr}).
-Recent approaches to handle zero values include mapping the data onto the hyper-sphere (Scealy and Welsh, 2011b, Scealy and Welsh), assuming latent variables (Butler \& Glasbey, 2008) or conditioning on the zero values (Stewart \& Field 2011; Tsagris \& Stewart, 2018).
+Although we have indicated that ${\bf x} \in \mathbb{S}^{D-1}$, it is important to note that boundaries on the simplex (that is, zero values) are not allowed due to the product in Lemma \ref{j0}.
+This potential limitation also occurs with conventional transformations for compositional data analysis as well, including the isometric transformation in Equation (\ref{ilr}).
+Recent approaches to handle zero values include mapping the data onto the hyper-sphere (Scealy and Welsh, 2011b, Scealy and Welsh), assuming latent variables (Butler and Glasbey, 2008) or conditioning on the zero values (Stewart and Field 2011; Tsagris and Stewart, 2018).